-Each kidney contains 1.0-1.5 million small tubes called nephrons.
+Each kidney contains 1.0–1.5 million small tubes called nephrons.
 The kidneys filter blood through a network of small blood vessels called the glomerulus.
 This produces a solution that then flows through the nephrons.
-As this fluid passes through the nephron, substances that the body wants to retain (such as sodium, potassium and most of the water) are re-absorbed back into the blood.
-The substances that need to be removed from the body, such as waste products including the remains of drugs and alcohol, are retained in the fluid and form urine.
+As this fluid passes through the nephron, substances that the body wants to retain (such as sodium, potassium, proteins and most of the water) are re-absorbed back into the blood.
+The substances that need to be removed from the body, such as waste products including the remains of drugs and alcohol, are retained in the fluid and removed from the body in the form of urine.
 The kidneys filter around 200 litres of blood a day and produce between one to two litres of urine.

 The kidneys make two main hormones, vitamin D and erythropoietin.